-The first leg is played at the home of the Bundesliga side and the second leg is played at the home of the Bundesliga 2 side.
+The first leg is played at the home of the Bundesliga side and the second leg is played at the home of the Bundesliga 2 team.
 The winner over two legs claims Bundesliga status in the season that follows.

-In the case of a tie at the end of the two legs, the away goals rule is used to determine the victor, meaning that goals scored on the road count double.
-Should that not be enough to separate the teams, there will then be two 15-minute periods of extra-time and penalties if needs be.
+In the case of a tie at the end of the two legs, there will then be two 15-minute periods of extra-time and penalties if needs be.
 The away goals rule will no longer be used as of the 2021/22 season.

 The play-off was re-introduced to the Bundesliga in 2008/09.
 It had previously been used between 1981 (the introduction of a single-division Bundesliga 2) and 1991 (the integration of East German clubs following reunification).

 When does the relegation play-off take place?

-The two legs are played following the final Matchday of the season, which in 2018/19 fell on Saturday, 18 May for the Bundesliga and the following day for Bundesliga 2.
-The first leg at the home of the Bundesliga club (VfB Stuttgart) was held on Thursday, 23 May, while the return fixture was hosted by the Bundesliga 2 side (Union Berlin) on Monday, 27 May.
+The two legs are played following the final matchday of the season, which in 2021/22 fell on Saturday, 14 May for the Bundesliga and the following day for Bundesliga 2.
+The first leg at the home of the Bundesliga club (Hertha Berlin) was played on Thursday, 19 May, while the return fixture was hosted by the Bundesliga 2 side (Hamburg) on Monday, 23 May.

 Watch: Highlights of the most dramatic relegation play-off to date